ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 When the variance exceeds the mean (i.e., overdispersion, meaning that the historical variance is greater than the historical mean), the negative binomial distribution allows for greater variability in the number of new students.

-Choosing the appropriate distribution based on the observed dispersion in the historical data will help ensure that the projections generated by the Monte Carlo simulations are realistic, reflect the historical patterns in new student generation, and provide a more accurate representation of the uncertainty in enrollment projections.
+Choosing the right distribution based on observed dispersion is what makes the simulated projections track actual historical patterns rather than just reproducing the mean.

 ## Combining Survival and Generation in Monte Carlo Simulations